open2c/cooler/README.md

 ## A cool place to store your Hi-C

-`cooler` is a library encompassing a **sparse, compressed, binary** persistent storage format, .cool, for Hi-C contact matrices based on [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format).
+Cooler is a support library for a **sparse, compressed, binary** persistent storage format for Hi-C contact matrices, called `cool`, which is based on [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format).

+Cooler aims to provide the following functionality:

+- Generate contact matrices from contact lists at arbitrary resolutions.
+- Store contact matrices efficiently in COOL format based on widely used HDF5 container.
+- Perform out-of-core genome wide contact matrix normalization (a.k.a. balancing)
+- Perform fast range queries on a contact matrix.
+- Convert contact matrices between formats.
+- Provide a clean and well-documented Python API to work with Hi-C data.

+To get started:

 - Documentation is available [here](http://cooler.readthedocs.org/en/latest/).
 - Walkthrough with a [Jupyter notebook](https://github.com/mirnylab/cooler-binder).